Learner8790/Financial-Feature-Analysis/README.md

 This project presents a comprehensive quantitative framework for predicting Indian stock market movements using advanced machine learning techniques.
 The primary objective was to develop a systematic approach to feature selection that identifies the most predictive indicators from a comprehensive set of technical, momentum, and market-based variables.

-We analyzed 10 major Indian equities from the NSE (National Stock Exchange) over a 9-year period (2016-2025), implementing a sophisticated pipeline that progresses from regression-based return prediction to binary classification of stock movements.
-The project demonstrates the critical importance of feature selection in financial machine learning and provides insights into market dynamics across different regimes.
+We analyzed 10 major Indian equities from the NSE (National Stock Exchange) over a 9-year period (2016-2025), processing **23,330 stock data points** and **8,974 market indicator observations**.
+The project implements a sophisticated pipeline that progresses from regression-based return prediction to binary classification of stock movements, demonstrating the critical importance of systematic feature selection in financial machine learning.

 **Technologies & Methodologies:**
 * **Python 3.9+** with scientific computing stack